 Will any person who knows of child sexual abuse happening in the past be required to report?

-A person who knows of child sexual abuse occurring in the past will not have to report to police unless the victim is still a child when the offence comes into effect.
+A person who knows of child sexual abuse occurring in the past will not have to report to police unless the victim was still a child when the offence came into effect on 27 October 2014.

 What is the penalty for failing to disclose child sexual abuse?

 The maximum penalty is three years imprisonment.